 The Town will also be offering blue boxes, green bins and kitchen catchers at a reduced price in honour of Waste Reduction Week for the following prices:

-Backyard composters are only available at the Operations Centre (1275 Maple Hill Court) for $20. ( The Operations Center only accepts Debit & Credit Card Payments.)
+Backyard composters are only available at the Operations Centre (1275 Maple Hill Court) for $20.42.
+(The Operations Center only accepts Debit & Credit Card Payments.)

 Containers can purchased at the:

-- Leave all plastic bags (including plastic wraps on newspapers), styrofoam, styrofoam containers and furnace filters out of recycling bins and place in the garbage.
+- Leave all plastic bags (including plastic wrap on newspapers), polystyrene foam containers and furnace filters out of recycling bins and place in the garbage.

-- Recycle items such as boxboard, cardboard, plastic bottles, glass, metal cans and newspaper in the blue bin.
-Remember to rinse cans and jars before putting them in the blue bins.
+- Recycle items such as boxboard, cardboard, plastic bottles, glass, metal cans and newspaper in your blue box.
+Remember to rinse cans and jars before putting them in the blue box.

-- Use compostable bags from your green bin and kitchen catcher, and do not mix waste with organic waste (plastic wrap on a cucumber).
+- Use certified compostable bags to line your green bin and kitchen catcher, and do not mix waste with organic waste (e.g. plastic wrap on a cucumber).

 - Download the 'my-waste'TM app from the App Store on your Apple or Android device to access collection schedules, learn about 'what goes where' and 'report a problem feature.'